There are a variety of ways you can measure the success of your recruitment efforts, and it can quickly become overwhelming.

 While some turnover is par for the course, high turnover should raise major red flags for an organization as a whole and especially for its recruitment efforts.

 Retention starts with recruitment.
 The best way to set up your company for continued success is to always hire the right people for each role.
-Once you’ve found the right hire, the job doesn’t stop there.
-You’ll want to make sure they are continuously satisfied and engaged with their work throughout their time with your company.
+You’ll also want to make sure they are continuously satisfied and engaged with their work throughout their time with your company.

 There are unlimited factors that affect employee retention, but here are a few things recruiters should consider: